Let’s start from the basics and learn how to become a digital nomad, what it means, and how to travel the world working from anywhere.

 Estonia – I have never been to Estonia, but I have heard about many remote workers who chose it for many reasons, among which, it’s relatively cheap.
 The visa has a cost of 100 USD for a 1-year stay.

-Barbados – I love Barbados, and I am happy to hear that it’s now welcoming digital nomads to live and work on this beautiful island and enjoy the Caribbean vibes, the sun, surf, and good food, the music, and the lovely people.
+Barbados – I love Barbados, and I am happy to hear that it’s now welcoming digital nomads to live and work on this beautiful island and enjoy the Caribbean vibes, the sun, surf, and good food, music, and the lovely people.
 But bear in mind that the visa cost is 2000 USD, and you have to provide proof of a yearly income > 50k USD.
 Besides, the island is definitely not the typical cheap digital nomad destination.
 It caters to an upscale market, even if you live like a local.
 You will also need a car to move around, as local transportation is unreliable and won’t take you anywhere.
 Taxis are expensive too.
 To give you the heads up.

 Bermuda – Think about a fairytale place where everything is just perfect.
 Perfect houses, perfect vegetation, perfect beaches.
 It looks unreal.
 That’s Bermuda.
 One of the most upscale destinations.
 But if you want to live there and work as a digital nomad now, you can.
 Rules apply.
 Beware! 😉

-Georgia – A recent decision made by the government to help the local economy that has been seriously hit by the COVID.
+Georgia – A recent decision made by the government to help the local economy has been seriously hit by the COVID.
 They are still working on an application form as I am writing this.
 So check their site for updates if you are interested.

 Croatia – Also, for Croatia, there is a new visa for digital nomads in the making.